 The pharmacology of EC continues to evolve.
-Mifepristone, commonly known as RU-486, works by blocking progesterone, a hormone needed for pregnancy to continue.
+Mifepristone, also known as RU-486, works by blocking progesterone, a hormone needed for pregnancy to continue.
 This drug is typically taken in conjunction with a second drug called Misoprostol; together, they are extremely effective in expelling an embryo and ending an early pregnancy.

 In addition to these oral EC methods, a third form of EC has become increasingly common.
-ParaGard is a copper intrauterine device (IUD) that, if inserted within five days of unprotected intercourse or suspected contraceptive failure, reduces a person's risk of pregnancy by more than 99.9%.
-The device must be inserted into the uterus by a licensed healthcare provider and is not available over the counter.
-When inserted properly, an IUD can remain effective at preventing pregnancy for eight to twelve years depending on the type.
+Copper intrauterine devices ("IUDs"), such as Paragard or Mirena, if inserted within five days of unprotected intercourse or suspected contraceptive failure, can reduce a person's risk of pregnancy by more than 99.9%.
+The device must be inserted into the uterus by a licensed health care provider and is not available over the counter.
+When inserted properly, an IUD can remain effective at preventing pregnancy for up to eight to twelve years depending on the type.
 IUDs cost up to \$1,300, but are free or low-cost with most insurance plans.
-Although ParaGard is the most effective form of EC for reducing the chances of pregnancy and the FDA has approved the device as a safe form of contraception, ParaGard has not been officially recommended for emergency usage.
+IUDs are the most effective form of EC for reducing the chances of pregnancy and the FDA has approved the device as a safe form of contraception.
+However, ParaGard has not been officially recommended for emergency usage, although the CDC notes that IUDs can be used as emergency contraception.
 Nevertheless, physicians do prescribe ParaGard as an EC and evidence indicates that it is successful.